opengeoedu/learn.opengeoedu.de/pages/08.Fernerkundung/01.vorlesung/04.Copernicus/01.Copernicus Land Monitoring Service/docs.en.md

 In addition to updating the Urban Atlas, the next local component will deal with biodiversity in hotspot areas around rivers.
 !
 [Local](https://land.copernicus.eu/local)

 A regular update cycle ensures sustainable monitoring.
-In addition to the sentinels as a source of information, the data is derived from the contributing missions (Proba-V, SPOT, RapidEye, ...).
+In addition to the Sentinels as a source of information, the data is derived from other contributing missions (Proba-V, SPOT, RapidEye, ...).

 !!!!
 Investigation of HRL: Forest and metadata.
 Research the update cycle, data sources and determination methods.
 Compare them with other data.